 Saint Francis Memorial Hospital (SFMH), established in 1906, is a general adult medical/surgical hospital in downtown San Francisco with 150 staffed beds and 257 licensed beds.
-It is a non-profit hospital, required by City Ordinance to report Charity Care data, and an affiliate member of the Dignity Health system.
+It is a non-profit hospital, required by City Ordinance to report Charity Care data, and an affiliate member of the Dignity Health system20.
 SFMH serves all San Franciscans primarily from the surrounding neighborhoods of Nob Hill, Polk Gulch, Tenderloin, Chinatown and North Beach.
 Many of San Francisco's visitors and tourists are also treated at SFMH due to the proximity to the major tourist attractions and hotels.

 SFMH is home to the Bothin Burn Center, the only burn center in the San Francisco Bay Area verified by the American Burn Association and the American College of Surgeons, Trauma Division.
-Additionally SFMH specializes in orthopedic services through the Spine Care Institute of San Francisco, the Total Joint Center and provides Occupational Medicine Services at clinics on the main campus and at AT&T Park, and Sports Medicine Services at clinics in San Francisco and Walnut Creek.
-The hospital also serves the community through its Emergency Department, its partnership with HealthRIGHT360's Tenderloin Health Services (formerly Glide Health Services) and programs with other primary care clinics in the Tenderloin neighborhood.
-SFMH has served many Healthy San Francisco patients since the program's inception through its Emergency Department and its relationship with Glide Health Services and remains committed to this program.
+Additionally SFMH specializes in orthopedic services through its Orthopedic Institute and provides Occupational Medicine Services at clinics on the main campus and at Oracle Park, and Sports Medicine Services at clinics in San Francisco and Walnut Creek.
+The hospital also serves the community through its Emergency Department, its partnership with Tenderloin Health Services at Glide and programs with other primary care clinics in the Tenderloin neighborhood.
+SFMH has served many Healthy San Francisco patients since the program's inception through its Emergency Department and its relationship with HealthRIGHT360's Tenderloin Health Services (formerly Glide Health Services) and remains committed to this program.